 Detailed descriptions of each criterion are included in the Recreation Grant Application Guidelines booklet.
 Applicant Information is available at www.michigan.gov/mnrtf

-The state and counties, cities, townships, villages, school districts, the Huron-Clinton Metropolitan Authority, or any authority composed of counties, cities, townships, villages or school districts, or any combination thereof, which authority is legally constituted to provide public recreation.
+The state and counties, cities, townships, villages, some school districts, the Huron-Clinton Metropolitan Authority, or any authority composed of counties, cities, townships, villages or school districts, or any combination thereof, which authority is legally constituted to provide public recreation.
 Local units of government must have a DNR-approved 5-year recreation plan on file with the Department prior to application.

 - Submittal of a community recreation plan